 New words and phrases are continually entering the English language.
-Listen to this Trend UK episode and find out if you are a screenager or even perhaps a splod!
+Listen to this podcast and find out if you are a screenager or even perhaps a splod!

 Complete the gaps with a word from the box to make a summary of the text.